svhawks/react-native-message-composer/README.md

 Both the `args` object and `callback` function are required.
 The `args` object can be empty though ( e.g. { } ) if you don't want to populate the view with any initial data.

+`messagingSupported(callback)` - returns a boolean value indicating whether or not the device supports messaging.
+This allows you to determine whether or not messaging will work before actually attempting to open a message.

 ### Args

 The args object lets you prepopulate the MFMessageComposeViewController for the user.
 You can use the following parameters: